improbable-eng/etcd-cluster-operator/docs/operations.md

 How do you **reboot** a Kubernetes node, without disrupting the `EtcdCluster` ?

 **NOTE:** This operation **does not** require the `etcd-cluster-operator` to be running.
-The Etcd peer `ReplicaSets` ensure that the cluster can function even without the operator which created them.
+The Etcd peer `ReplicaSet` ensures that the cluster can function even without the operator which created them.

 **NOTE:** Ensure that your `EtcdCluster` has sufficient peers on other Kubernetes nodes, to maintain quorum.